 Related: How to Create a Welcome Packet for your business.

 Be sure to follow up with your client to ensure your client sends in the details you need to start work.

 Over time I’ve found that some clients delay this step because they either have no idea what basic things their brand colors, fonts are or they are too busy to gather all the information you need.
 Be patient, reasonable and help them make your work easier.

 You’re almost done now.
-This call is necessary to confirm all the final details that weren’t clear.
+This call is necessary to confirm all the final details, timelines etc that weren’t clear.
 You can ask each other questions to get on the same page and even make a plan of action.

 Taking these 6 simple steps to onboard clients as a virtual assistant is all you need to look professional, be organized, confident and get only the right kind of clients.